-There is often a gap in our understanding of a NT disciple and what we experience in our churches.
-A movement leader is crystal clear on ten characteristics of a disciple.
+There is often a gap in our understanding of a New Testament disciple and what we experience in our churches.
+In the NT, a disciple is more than someone who grows in their knowledge of God.

-Third, disciples are equipped by movement leaders for ministry (Eph 4:12; 1 Tim).
+Third, they are equipped by movement leaders for ministry (Eph 4:12; 1 Timothy).

-Fourth, disciples exhibit the fruit of the Spirit (Eph 4-5).
+Fourth, they exhibit the fruit of the Spirit (Eph 4-5).

-Seventh, disciples are respectful of people and culture when they do evangelism (Acts 19:7, 37).
+Seventh, they are respectful of people and culture when they do evangelism (Acts 19:7, 37).

-Eighth, disciples learn sound doctrine from movement leaders who are able to teach (1 Tim 4:7).
+Eighth, they learn sound doctrine from movement leaders who are able to teach (1 Tim 4:7).

-Ninth, disciples are willing to suffer for the sake of the gospel (2 Tim 1:8).
+Ninth, they are willing to suffer for the sake of the gospel (2 Tim 1:8).

-Tenth, disciples are committed to multiplying more disciples (2 Tim 2:2).
+Tenth, they are committed to multiplying more disciples (2 Tim 2:2).

-What you input into the congregation is what you will see as an output.
+As a pastor, elder, and leader in your church, what you input into your congregation is what you will see as an output.
 If building disciples, you’ll see disciple makers.
 If building programs, you’ll see volunteers.
 Disciple makers multiply; volunteers stay busy.